-During this 8-week, hands-on learning experience, we’ll bring you through UX/UI design from the ground up.
+During this 8-week, hands-on learning experience, we’ll bring you through User Interface & User Experience design from the ground up.
 You will begin to see and understand smart, functional design and from there, learn the necessary tools to optimize a user's experience.
 With our open environment, you will have a friendly and engaging learning experience that will help prepare you to be a competitive designer.
 Enter the world with a fresh understanding of design!

 The key components of User Experience Design that allow designers to understand their users, create efficient flows, and optimize for the best user experience possible.

 Miscellaneous tools or concepts a developer or designer should understand.

 Oct 15, 2018 - Dec 05, 2018 (Mon, Wed) - $999

 Dec 17, 2018 - Feb 18, 2019 (Mon, Wed) - $999

 Thanks to NYCDA I landed a job as a UX designer exactly one week after I finished the course.
 The UX/UI coursework and class presentations prepared me to confidently present my design at the interview, and I was hired.

 I loved the NYCDA UI/UX course because it was project based.
 I grew so much from when I first started the class because of amazing feedback I received from both my teacher and classmates.
 When it came to presenting our final projects, we connected with and received feedback from other UX designers already working in the field.
 This was an amazing experience as it helped me receive my first freelance job as a UX designer.

 Start setting your design mindset with a Design challenge and learning by doing.
 Students will create paper prototypes in groups, and run through their first usability test.